KennethanCeyer/battle-net-chatting/README.md

 # M16-Chatting-For-Windows

-> Warcraft III Battlenet chatting for windows!
+> The Warcraft III Battlenet chatting for Windows!

  [![Join the chat at https://gitter.im/KennethanCeyer/PIGNOSE](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/KennethanCeyer/PIGNOSE?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ![Sample](http://www.nhpcw.com/upload/%255D_100215061308.jpg)

-- Enjoy your war3 chatting on windows.
+- Enjoy your war3 chatting on Windows.
-- It's so quick and fast!.
+- It is so quick and fast!.

 ### M16 Chatting For Windows is

 - Licenced under MIT
 - Developed by `PIGNOSE`
 - Optimized on `M16 Server`
-- It has followed of [Bnet docs](https://bnetdocs.org/?op=doc&did=16)
+- It is following of [Bnet docs](https://bnetdocs.org/?op=doc&did=16)
-- It works only Windows Platform.
+- It works only the Windows platform.

 ### Contribution